Education goes beyond the classroom to include parents. All presentations will be held at Forest Ridge School of the Sacred Heart.

 Rachel Simmons names the College Application Industrial Complex in her book, Enough as She Is, citing the intense pressures and apprehension that girls experience in anticipating college.
 At its worst, adoption of the Complex fuels a pervasive sense of inadequacy and fruitless striving.
 Join Nikki and Laura to discuss how to resist the Complex, seeking ways to connect with genuine interests, harness the value of risk-taking and making mistakes and redefine the path to happiness and success.

 Facilitated by Alison Seaton and Marianni Groves, Forest Ridge Educators

 Thursday, March 7, 2019 | 8:30-10:00 a.m. | The Center for Girls

 Join Alison and Marianni for a taste of The Center for Girls Presence Program.
 They will share ways in which we help your daughters learn to present themselves in an authentic and polished way.
 The morning will involve an overview of the program, a question and answer session and some hands-on presentation activities.

 Facilitated by Laura Boismenue, Director of Counseling and Associate Director of College Counseling

 Wednesday, April 10, 2019 | 8:30-10:00 a.m. | Ackerely Conference Rooms

-Learn about caring for girls who are experiencing crisis.
-We’ll discuss how to identify warning signs and action steps to take in supporting adolescents who are struggling with depression, hopelessness or suicidal thoughts.
+Laura will discuss how to identify warning signs and action steps to take in supporting adolescents who are struggling with depression, hopelessness or suicidal thoughts.
 This session is a part of our school-wide work with Forefront in the Schools, a school-based suicide prevention program based at the University of Washington.
-Laura Boismenue, Forest Ridge High School Counselor, will facilitate this important discussion.